 Once your blog is up and all of the logistics are taken care of, you can have some fun.
 You’ll need to decide on a theme for your blog!

 And you might want to steer clear of getting a free theme.
 Besides being overused, free themes are going to limit you when it comes to customization.

 Instead, I suggest purchasing a theme that will allow you to accomplish everything you want with your blog.
-For example, if you are going to be offering products or services, look for a theme that has a shop feature.
+For example, if you are going to be offering products or services, look for a theme that has a WooCommerce feature.